azmolmiah/salafi-directory/readme.md

 ### Lectures

-- List all lectures for a organisation's
+- List all lectures for a marakiz
 - List all lectures in general
   - Pagination, filtering, etc
 - Get single lecture